n-mo92/nm_forest_thesis/README.md

 ### Acknowledgements

 A sincere thank you to Prof. Dr. Ross Purves for his supervision on this project.
-Thank you also to Dr. Abdesslam Chai-allah for providing his [Wiki4CES](https://github.com/achaiallah-hub/Wiki4CES) repository, as well as additional information and encouragement.
+Thank you also to Dr. Abdesslam Chai-allah for providing his [Wiki4CES](https://github.com/achaiallah-hub/Wiki4CES) repository, as well as additional information and encouragement at the start of my project.

 ### Contact Information